How To Qualify for First-Time Home Buyer Loans and Grants: 2023

 3. State and local first-time home buyer programs

-State and local governments often offer programs specifically for first-time home buyers, including down payment assistance (DPA) loans and grants, closing cost assistance, and home buyer education.
+State and local governments often offer programs specifically for first-time home buyers, such as down payment assistance (DPA) loans and grants, closing cost assistance, and home buyer education, each with their own set of first-time home buyer loan requirements.

-• Home buyer education: Many of these programs require participants to complete a homebuyer education course.
-These courses help borrowers understand the responsibilities of homeownership, including budgeting, maintaining a home, and understanding the terms of their mortgage
+• Home buyer education: Many of these programs require participants to complete a homebuyer education course as part of their first-time home buyer loan requirements.
+These courses help borrowers understand the responsibilities of homeownership, including budgeting, maintaining a home, and understanding the terms of their mortgage.

 The requirements to qualify for a first-time home buyer grant depend on the down payment assistance programs available where you live.